lyndonoc/enver/README.md

     enver list <ENV_FILE_PATH>
 ```

-This is used to print out all the environment variables in `<ENV_FILE_PATH>` that will be picked up by the CLI.
+The `enver list` command is used to print out all the environment variables in `<ENV_FILE_PATH>` that will be picked up by the CLI.

 ### Environment variable formats

-- The ENVER CLI uses a regular expression `[a-zA-Z_]+[a-zA-Z0-9_]*=[a-zA-Z0-9_-]+` to determine whether a line in a given environment file is valid.
+- `enver` uses a regular expression `[a-zA-Z_]+[a-zA-Z0-9_]*=[a-zA-Z0-9_-]+` to validate whether a line in an environment file is valid.
-- If any invalid line is found in the provided file, they will simply be ignored and not be passed to the command that is being executed.
+- If any invalid lines are found in the provided file, they will be ignored and not be passed to the executed command.
-- You can inspect which environment variables are considered valid and will be picked up by the CLI by running `enver list <ENV_FILE_PATH>`.
+- You can check which environment variables are considered valid and will be picked up by the CLI by running `enver list <ENV_FILE_PATH>`.